tzehon/tzehon.github.io/_posts/2022-01-15-gke-hpa-istio.markdown

 ### Observe autoscale event

-If you have properly configured your cluster to work with HPA via Istio metrics in Cloud Monitoring, you should a ‘SuccessfulRescale' event after a few minutes:
+If you have properly configured your cluster to work with HPA via Istio metrics in Cloud Monitoring, you should see a ‘SuccessfulRescale' event after a few minutes:

 ```
 $ kubectl -n default describe hpa productcatalogservice